Mersal: Theatrical

 Mersal was earlier scheduled for theatrical release on 29 September 2017, however as Shankar's 2.0 which was scheduled for release on Diwali (18 October 2017) got delayed due to extensive visual effects; the producers decided to release the film on that date.
 On 16 October 2017, the film received a U/A certificate from CBFC, with few cuts after getting NOC from AWBI.

 The film opened on more than 3,300 screens worldwide which is highest for a Tamil film.
 In Malaysia, the film released on 800 screens, and more than 275 screens in Kerala.
 In Karnataka, the film was released in 100 screens, and in Andhra Pradesh, it accounted 400 screens.
 The film was later screened in PVR Cinemas and Inox Multiplex on 24 October 2017, following their strike against the double taxation row which held on 3 October.
 The film was re-released again in March 2018, following the producer council's strike against digital service providers over the increase of Virtual Print Fee charges.

 Mersal was screened at Grand Rex, France, which is the largest cinema theatre in Europe, due to the high demand of the film.
 It was further released in Japan in four major cities Tokyo, Ebino, Osaka and Nakayama, which is the highest for a Tamil film.
-The film was released in China by HGC Entertainment on 6 December 2018, through 10,000 screens, which Mersal becomes the first Tamil film to be released in this country.
+The film was released in China by HGC Entertainment on 6 December 2018, through 10,000 screens, Mersal became the first Tamil film to be released in this country.
 The film was screened at the Hainan International Film Festival in Hainan, China in March 2019, and at the Bucheon International Fantastic Film Festival in Bucheon, South Korea at 29 July 2018.